BestTimesToVisit.com Logo

 safety

-Hydration is key!
-Carry more water than you think you'll need, especially if you plan on hiking.
-A good rule of thumb is at least one gallon per person per day.
-Dehydration can sneak up on you quickly in the desert heat.
+Hydration is key, and I mean *really* key.
+Carry more water than you think you'll need, especially if you're hiking.
+A good rule of thumb is at least one gallon per person per day, and don't rely on finding water sources in the park – they're scarce and often unreliable.

 culture